 Google's human labeling service

-You can use Google's human labeling service to label up to 5000 images per labeling task with a turnaround time that is typically one to five days.
+You can use Google's human labeling service to get your images labeled by human operators.
 You can initiate a human labeling task directly from the AutoML Vision UI, and after this task is finished we will share labeled images for your approval before they are applied to your training dataset.

 The requirements to initiate human labeling task are:

 - Your dataset has at least 100 unlabeled images

 - Your dataset has between 2 and 20 labels

 In the AutoML Vision UI, select the dataset containing the images you want to label.

 The Images tab shows the images in the dataset and the associated labels.
 If the dataset meets the requirements listed above (at least two labels, at least 100 unlabeled images, and so on), a message box appears near the top of the page offering the human labeling service.